khushbooag4/oauth2-fa-proxy/README.md

 ## Nginx Configuration
 > It is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
 It started out as a web server designed for maximum performance and stability.

-It used for routing unauthorized requests to oauth2 proxy directly without buttons
+It is used for routing unauthorized requests to oauth2 proxy directly without buttons

 ```
 server {